-The 2022 monument survey was performed on August 19th and indicated minimal total vertical movement in the embankment.
-Results were consistent with previous measurements and within the range of survey error.
-Specifically, differences between the 2020 and 2022 surveys were between +0.01 and +0.02 foot.
-There was no significant vertical displacement since the initial settlement (1981 to 1984).
-In 2022, the water level in the sediment control pond fluctuated between 9,892 and 9,897 feet NAVD88; the peak water level occurred in May, consistent with high flows associated with spring snowmelt.
-Water level trends measured in the piezometers between 2016 and 2022 are within the expected range.
-A detailed discussion of piezometer monitoring is included in the 2022 Sediment Control Embankment Report provided in Appendix C.
+The 2024 monument survey was performed on August 14th and indicated minimal total vertical movement in the embankment.
+Survey results are within historic levels and lie within the range of survey error.
+Water level trends measured in the piezometers between 2016 and 2024 are within the expected range.
+A detailed discussion of piezometer monitoring is included in the 2024 Sediment Control Embankment Report provided in Appendix C.